hungyiloo/waterbox/README.md

 The downside of this approach is that `L` and all its methods and classes will be typeless, so you're on your own.

 ## Theming
 WaterBox is set up with Water.css's automatic light/dark theme switching based on the user's system preferences.
-Follow the instructions in `./styles/main.css` for how to force light or dark themes all the time.
+Follow the instructions in `./styles/theme.css` for how to force light or dark themes all the time.

-You can also adjust the variables in `main.css` to adjust the overall colors.
+You can also adjust the variables in `theme.css` to adjust the overall colors.
+You have the choice of mapping them to different colors with Tailwind's color palette (defined in `./colors.js`) using `theme(colors...)` or defining them manually by hand.

+You can also redefine colors directly in `colors.js` so that your colors will be accessible through Tailwind's utility classes too.
+Use one of the many color palette generators online to help you with this.

 ## Building

-WaterBox is **not meant for production** but it can be built to be served statically, if you must do it.
+WaterBox is **not meant for production** but it can be built to be served statically from any plain web server (no nodejs or application server required).
 Just `npm run build` and grab the output from the `./dist/` folder and host wherever you like.

 ## Troubleshooting